cb372/sbt-explicit-dependencies/README.md

 ## How to use

-The main task exposed by the plugin is `undeclaredCompileDependencies`.
+### Finding accidental use of transitive dependencies

-This will show a list of dependencies that should be declared explicitly:
+The `undeclaredCompileDependencies` shows a list of dependencies that should be declared explicitly:

 ```
 sbt:example> undeclaredCompileDependencies